 1. How do we apply for a grant?

-Applications are accepted via invitation only this year.
+Applications are accepted via invitations only this year.
 The Foundation will only review applications from those who have been invited to submit an application.

 2. When can we apply?

-3. When will we know if we are invited to apply for a health or education grant?
+3. When will we know if we are invited to apply for a Health, Education or Arts grant?

-Invitations will be sent out in early January, and should be received by organizations by January 15th.
+Invitations will be sent out the week of February 11, 2019.
 Please note that an invitation to apply does not guarantee funding.

 4. What does the review process consist of?

 Applications will be reviewed by Foundation staff and Trustees.
-The review process may also include a site visit.
-Final decisions will be announced the week of June 4, 2018.
+The review process will include a site visit.
+Final decisions will be announced the week of June 10, 2019.